thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 The [`express-validation` library](https://github.com/andrewkeig/express-validation) provides Express middleware to validate any user input found in the following locations of an HTTP request.

 - `req.body`
+- `req.query`
 - `req.params`
-- `req.query`
 - `req.header`
 - `req.cookies`

+**NOTE:** For most HTTP requests, you'll only need to validate user input found in `req.body` and `req.query`.

 It does so with the help of the [`joi` library](https://github.com/hapijs/joi), which provides a system for defining a schema to ensure the properties of the above objects contain valid information.
-If any user input found in these objects fail to validate against a `joi` schema, `express-validation` will immediately pass an error object, filled with human-friendly the error messages, to the `next` error handling middleware in the stack.
+If any user input found in these objects fail to validate against a `joi` schema, `express-validation` will immediately pass an error object, filled with human-friendly error messages, to the `next` error handling middleware in the stack.

 To start off, change into the `trackify` directory project.